ymernisba1564u0/dimos/docker/unitree/ros/README.md

      - `cyclonedds`: For DDS communication

 The containers will build and start, establishing connection with your Go2 robot and opening RVIZ.

+## Known Issues

+1. If you encounter the error `unitree_ros-1  | exec /entrypoint.sh: no such file or directory`, this can be caused by:
+   - Incorrect file permissions
+   - Windows-style line endings (CRLF) in the entrypoint script

+   To fix:
+   1. Ensure the entrypoint script has execute permissions:
+      ```bash
+      chmod +x entrypoint.sh
+      ```

+   2. If using Windows, convert line endings to Unix format (LF):
+      ```bash
+      # Using dos2unix
+      dos2unix entrypoint.sh

+      # Or using sed
+      sed -i 's/\r$//' entrypoint.sh
+      ```